incuna/django-pgcrypto-fields/README.md

 $ gpg -a --export 42 > public.key
 $ gpg -a --export-secret-keys 21 > private.key
 ```

-#### Limitations

-This library currently does not support Public Key Encryption private keys that are password protected yet.
-See Issue #89 to help implement it.

 ### Upgrading to 2.4.0 from previous versions